iamdoron/mongify/README.md

 ```

 ## why
-Suppose you are building an API, and you receive a JSON.
-You want to have a query by ID:
+Suppose you are building an API, and you receive a JSON or you want to have a query by ID:
 ```javascript
 collection.find(Mongify(JSON.parse(query)), function(document){ /* do something*/ });
 ```